shufan6011/Astrophys-and-AI-Res/README.md

-# LIGO GW Res w/ ML
+# GW Astrophys Res w/ ML Algorithms
-# Notebooks may be revised if improvements are found
+# Notebooks may be revised for improvements